threefoldfoundation/info_sdk/src/3botconnect/3botconnect_overview.md

 ## Home Page

 This is the Home Page of your 3Bot Connect App.
 It offers a gateway to your digital life.
-From here you could open [FreeFlow Pages](https://freeflowpages.com/), an open source social network hosted on Threefold decentralized capacity.

 ![](./img/3bot_home_page.png )